 Health care reform offers help for people with chronic conditions like rheumatoid arthritis or osteoarthritis.
 Under the Affordable Care Act, you are guaranteed care for these conditions.
 You'll also have access to medicine and pain treatment, if you need it.*

 Under the Affordable Care Act, you can get or keep insurance coverage after you or your child is diagnosed with arthritis.
 This is because:

 - You cannot be turned down for health insurance because of your arthritis.

-- You can buy an insurance policy just for your child, even if he or she has arthritis.
+- You can buy an insurance policy just for your child, even if they have arthritis.

 - Your insurance cannot be canceled because you develop arthritis.

 - Your children must be covered by your insurance if you choose to include them on your policy.
 This is true even if a child already has arthritis.

 - Since the start of 2014, you must be allowed to buy a health plan from any insurer even if you have arthritis.

 - All of your children can stay on your health plan until they reach age 26 if your health plan offers dependent coverage.

 You may also benefit from rules that limit how much you will pay for your care or medicines.
 For instance:

 - You will not have an an annual lifetime or dollar limit on how much a health plan spends on your care.
 Annual and lifetime limits have gone away.

 - If you are sick, you can't be charged more for health insurance.

 - Your out-of-pocket costs will be limited.
 Health plans must place a cap or a maximum on how much you spend on your care.
 Once you reach that amount, your insurance company covers the rest of your costs.
 That includes what you would spend on copays and deductibles for medical care and prescriptions.